 \section{Introduction}

-While burning plasma magnetic confinement experiments like ITER and SPARC \cite{Aymar2002,Creely2020} have not been designed with tritium fuel economy as a priority.
-For example, ITER is predicted to achieve a burn fraction of only 0.36\% \cite{Abdou2021}.
-Tritium self-sufficient deuterium-tritium (D-T) fusion power plants will require—and benefit from—substantially higher tritium burn efficiency (TBE) \cite{Abdou2021,Whyte2023,Meschini2023}.
-Achieving high TBE in a power plant requires consideration of the core burning plasma, the plasma edge and divertor, and the fueling systems.
+Forthcoming burning plasma experiments such as ITER and SPARC \cite{Aymar2002,Creely2020} mark significant milestones in demonstrating the feasibility of magnetic confinement fusion.
+However, these devices have not prioritized tritium fuel economy—an essential factor for commercial fusion power plants.
+In fact, ITER is projected to achieve a tritium burn fraction of only 0.36\% \cite{Abdou2021}.
+By contrast, a tritium self-sufficient deuterium–tritium (D–T) fusion power plant will require—and stand to benefit from—a substantially higher tritium burn efficiency (TBE) \cite{Abdou2021,Whyte2023,Meschini2023}.

+TBE is defined as the ratio of the tritium burn rate to the tritium fueling rate \cite{Whyte2023}.
+Achieving a high TBE requires solving problems in multiple domains, including core, edge, and divertor plasma physics, the design and operation of fueling systems, plasma exhaust and pumping, and the fuel cycle.
 Optimizing tritium economy presents both physics and engineering challenges, where advances in one area can compensate for lack of progress in another.

 Higher TBE offers several advantages.
 A key benefit is the reduction of on-site tritium inventory, which eases fuel cycle engineering requirements, thereby lowering capital costs and shortening development timelines.
 Simplified site licensing and regulatory processes are also expected with a smaller tritium inventory, and the reduced tritium inventory lowers the potential for accidental releases into the environment, improving public safety and minimizing ecological contamination risks.
-Additionally, lower startup inventories would mitigate the risk of global tritium shortages \cite{Girard_2007,Humrickhouse_2018,Strikwerda_2024}.
-Higher TBE can reduce the required tritium breeding ratios for tritium self-sufficiency \cite{Abdou2021,Meschini2023}, while lower tritium particle densities may decrease tritium retention in plasma-facing components and allow a wider range of materials to be considered for plasma-facing components.
+Additionally, lower startup inventories would mitigate the risk of global tritium shortages and could accelerate the deployment of fusion power \cite{Girard_2007,Humrickhouse_2018,Strikwerda_2024}.
+Higher TBE can reduce the required tritium breeding ratio (TBR) for tritium self-sufficiency \cite{Abdou2021,Meschini2023}, while lower tritium particle densities in the plasma core may decrease tritium retention in plasma-facing components and allow a wider range of materials to be considered for plasma-facing components.